ropensci/predictNMB/README.md

 We can then pass this to the simulation function.
 Required arguments:

 - `n_sims`: number of simulations to run.
-More simulations take longer, but are more stable.
+More simulations take longer but are more stable.
 - `event_rate`: event incidence rate, or the proportion of patients experiencing the event.